 - A routine change, bereavement or other circumstances meaning a person or pet who they normally spend time with isn’t around.

 How long can I leave my dog alone for?

 Four hours is the longest that dogs should routinely be left alone for but every dog will be different.
 How long they can be left alone for depends on how old they are and what they are used to.
 For example, four hours would generally be too long for a very active, young puppy but might be fine for an older dog.

 There might be the occasional time when you have to leave your dog alone for longer than usual, which is a change from their normal routine.
-Try to make sure they have interactive toys or feeders which will keep them entertained.
-Check these are safe for them to be left alone with.
+Have plenty of interactive toys or feeders to keep them entertained.
+Make sure these are safe for them to be left alone with.

 If you need to leave your dog alone during the day while you're at work, think about things that could make this easier for your dog:

 - Could you pop home at lunchtime to spend time with your dog?

 - Could a neighbour or friend check in and visit your dog?